Updated: Nov 28, 2020

 Food processor (the most convenient), you can also carefully use a blender, immersion blender or mash everything by hand

 Sprout chickpeas.
-This improves our body's ability to digest them.
-To sprout, add 1 cup dried chickpeas into a bowl, cover them with water and stir in 1 tsp of unpasteurized apple cider vinegar.
-Leave the chickpeas alone and out of direct sunshine for 72 hours.
-They will grow a tiny tail and the water will bubble.
-Drain sprout water and rinse well.
+Add dried chickpeas into a bowl, cover them with tepid water and stir in 1 tsp of unpasteurized apple cider vinegar.
+Leave the chickpeas alone and out of direct sunshine for 24-72 hours.
+They will begin to grow a tiny tail and the water will bubble.
+Drain sprouting water and rinse well.
 You're ready to go.

-Making hummus is as easy as adding everything into a food processor and pulsing it to reach a smooth paste.
-That being said, read on for a few tips to ensure you get the most flavour.
+Making hummus is as easy as adding the ingredients mentioned above into a food processor and pulsing it to reach a smooth paste.

-Once the spread is soft and to your liking it is ready to eat.
+Once the spread is soft and to your liking, it is ready to eat.
 Transfer to a jar and store in the fridge.
-Stores fresh about 1 week- if it lasts that long!
+Stores fresh about 1-2 weeks, if it lasts that long!
 I find the flavour grows even more with time as the flavours combine and set.